exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter5.md

 Now, you are good to go with url `https://mydomain.com/newtodo` and the old one `https://mydomain.com/todo` is still functioning for backward compatibility.

+## Using composer in module
+OpenHub comes with default composer packages install at `protected/vendor`.
+However, your module may required specific package that not included in this default bundle.
+You can have your module specific package.

 ## Sub domain for module
 Todo...